pryn-kb/python-test/_episodes/05-built-in.md

 ~~~
 {: .output}

-## Python reports a syntax error when grammar rules (that's Python grammar, not English grammar) have been violated.
+## Python reports a syntax error when grammar rules (that's Python grammar, not English grammar) have been violated

 *   You've seen errors when you try to use a function incorrectly.
     * Can also have errors when you use punctuation incorrectly.